odo/quantile_estimator/README.md

 ## Real world data

 The test data set is the population of 14593 settlements in the US which is a Pareto distribution ("long tail").
+Please find the example data in the `private` directory.

 # Performance